Last update: September 9, 2021

 Coral Expeditions – Restarted for Australian guests on October 14, 2020.

 Crystal Cruises – Crystal Serenity began sailing in the Bahamas on July 3, 2021 (see story here).
 Crystal Endeavor made its debut with five ten-night sailings around Iceland beginning on July 17.
-Crystal Symphony is to sail seven-night voyages from Boston to Bermuda from August 22, and from New York to Bermuda from September 24.
-Crystal Esprit sailings are suspended until September 26 and river cruises are cancelled until August 28.
+Crystal Symphony is sailing seven-night voyages from Boston to Bermuda from August 22, and from New York to Bermuda from September 24.
+On the rivers, Crystal Ravel left Vilshofen, Germany, on a seven-night Danube itinerary on August 29, followed the next day by Crystal Debussy leaving Basel on a Rhine cruise.
+The line has sold its 62-passenger yacht, Crystal Esprit.

-Cunard – Queen Elizabeth to sail ten voyages in UK waters from Southampton from August 13, 2021.
-Queen Mary 2 will restart with a transatlantic crossing on November 14 and Queen Victoria will sail three new voyages from Southampton starting on April 22, 2022.
+Cunard – Queen Elizabeth began sailing ten voyages in UK waters from Southampton from August 13, 2021.
+Queen Mary 2 will restart on November 28 with two round-trip sailings from Southampton before her first transatlantic crossing on December 13, while Queen Victoria will sail three new voyages from Southampton starting on April 22, 2022.
 World voyages on QM2 and Queen Victoria in 2022 are cancelled.

 Dream Cruises – Restarted on July 26, 2020.